Rachel Ankeny

 Rachel Ankeny was appointed as Chair and Professor of philosophy at Wageningen University in 2024.
-She was previously Professor of history and philosophy at the University of Adelaide, where she worked from 2006–24 and served as Deputy Dean Research (Faculty of Arts) from 2011–22.
+She was previously Professor of history and philosophy at the University of Adelaide, where she worked from 2006 to 2024 and served as Deputy Dean Research (Faculty of Arts) from 2011 to 2022.
 She remains affiliated as an honorary professor at Adelaide.

 In 2020, she was elected as a fellow of the American Association for the Advancement of Science (AAAS) "for her contributions to our understanding of the foundational roles that organisms play in biological research and her leadership in history and philosophy of science."
 She is currently the past president of the International Society for the History, Philosophy, and Social Studies of Biology (ISHPSSB) and Editor-in-Chief of Studies in History and Philosophy of Science.

 Biography

 After finishing her B.A. at St. John's College (Santa Fe), studying the Great Books curriculum, Ankeny held an independent Thomas J. Watson Fellowship to explore families' understandings of and responses to Huntington disease risk in England, Scotland, Wales, and Denmark.
 She then worked for the Great Books of the Western World series at Encyclopædia Britannica and the Paideia Program in Chicago for 3 years.
 Ankeny received M.A.s in bioethics and in philosophy from the University of Pittsburgh, and her Ph.D. in the History and Philosophy of Science from the University of Pittsburgh.
-She also holds a M.A. degree in Gastronomy from the University of Adelaide, where she wrote a thesis on celebratory food habits among immigrants of Italo-Australian and Italian-American origin.
+She also holds a M.A. degree in gastronomy from the University of Adelaide, where she wrote a thesis on celebratory food habits among immigrants of Italo-Australian and Italian-American origin.
 Prior to joining the faculty of the University of Adelaide, she was director of the Unit for History and Philosophy of Science at the University of Sydney (2000–2006).